This is a best prospect industry sector for this country. Includes a market overview and trade data.

 Overview

 Global branding and further integration of European markets is continuing to produce a more homogeneous food and drink market in Europe, although significant national differences in consumption remain.
-Certain common trends are evident throughout the European Union, however: demand for greater convenience; more openness to non-traditional foods; and a growing interest in health foods, organics, and niche markets.
+Certain common trends are evident throughout the European Union, however: demand for greater convenience; emphasis on eco-friendly and sustainable products; more openness to non-traditional foods; and a growing interest in health foods, organics, and niche markets.
 For an analysis of what commodities and products offer the best opportunities, consult the websites of the Foreign Agricultural Service at the U.S. Mission to the European Union and the Member States’ Food and Agricultural Import Regulation and Standards (FAIRS) Reports, and the FAIRS Certification Report for additional trade certification information.

 Agricultural Documentation